TZL-Coffee/tzl-coffee.github.io/content/post/25-03-08-ladys-day/index.md

 When you don’t know which direction to take, just keep moving forward.

-Now, this little eight–square-meter shop feels more like my studio and study room.
+Now, this little eight-square-meter shop feels more like my studio and study room.

 It seems like I’m confined here, yet somehow it gives me even more freedom.